aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.md

 code = load_code("<codename>")
 ```

-Here `load_code` (imported for you by `verdi shell` or the `verdi run` command) returns a `Code` which is the general AiiDA class handling all possible codes, and `code` is an instance labbeled as `<codename>` (see the first part of the tutorial for listing all codes installed in your AiiDA machine).
+Here `load_code` (imported for you by `verdi shell` or the `verdi run` command) returns a `Code` which is the general AiiDA class handling all possible codes, and `code` is an instance labeled as `<codename>` (see the first part of the tutorial for listing all codes installed in your AiiDA machine).
 You might also want to list only the codes that define a default calculation plugin for the pw.x code of Quantum ESPRESSO.
 You can do this with the following command:

 ```console
 verdi code list -P quantumespresso.pw